 The same declassification of secret files that allowed Jason Fagone to write The Woman Who Smashed Codes has led to the publication of several other recent books about women in espionage.
 The most prominent of these was Code Girls: The Untold Story of the American Women Code Breakers of World War II by Liza Mundy.

-Check out my post, 17 good nonfiction books about espionage, for other books that illuminate the business of spying.
-You might also be interested in My 10 favorite espionage novels, or in 17 nonfiction books that illuminate the World War II era.
+Check out my post, 20 good nonfiction books about espionage, for other books that illuminate the business of spying.
+You might also be interested in My 20 favorite espionage novels, or in my post, 5 top nonfiction books about World War II (plus many runners-up).